Laranjeiras, Sergipe: History

 Cristóvão de Barros killed or expelled the indigenous population of the Laranjeiras area around 1530.
 The Portuguese soon settled on the Cotinguiba River and built a small port, called the Porto de Laranjeiras, after numerous orange trees near the port.
-The port became a center of the slave trade in Sergipe as a result of its access to the interior and the Atlantic Ocean.
-The region was intensively attacked by the Dutch from 1637; they only left Sergipe in 1645.
+The port became a center of the slave trade in Sergipe as a result of its connection of the interior and the Atlantic Ocean.
+The region was intensively attacked by the Dutch from 1637, and they only left Sergipe in 1645 after the Dutch withdrawal from Bahia.
 Most of the structures of the settlement were destroyed during the Dutch occupation, but the port was preserved.

-The Jesuits arrived in 1701 and built a church and convent in 1701; they later completed a church on a high point in the town, the Church of Our Lady of the Conception of Comandaroba in 1734.
+The Jesuits arrived in 1701 and built a church and convent in 1701.
+The Jesuits later completed a church on a high point in the town, the Church of Our Lady of the Conception of Comandaroba in 1734.
 The economy of Laranjeiras expanded due to the slave trade and the production of sugar cane, cattle, and coconut.
+A thriving regional weekly fair (feira) formed around the port and further stimulated the economy of the settlement.
 Plantation owners built sobrados, or large town houses, in Laranjeiras.

-Laranjeiras remained a district of Nossa Senhora do Socorro until 1832; it was elevated to city status in 1835.
+Residents of settlement petitioned for town (vila) status in 1824 due to the presence of 850 houses and approximately 60 sugar plantations in the region.
+Laranjeiras was elevated to town status and detached from Nossa Senhora do Socorro in 1832.
+It was elevated to city (cidade) status in 1848.
+The city entered steep and prolonged economic decline in 1888 as a result of the abolition of slavery in Brazil.